 It was generally suspected because Billy had most symptoms of Cushings, yet did not test positive for Cushings, that Billy had subclinical or Atypical Cushings.
 If this was true, our only remaining option to treat his diabetes seemed to be normalization of Billy’s hormones.
 We searched to find effective medications that would reduce Billy’s estradiol and we discovered anastrozole.96,98 Anastrozole is an aromatase inhibitor tested on dogs and subsequently utilized for women with estrogen sensitive breast cancer, with no significant side effects reported.
 We took Billy off melatonin and were able to convince the veterinary Internal Medicine specialist to prescribe anastrozole for Billy.
 It reduced his estradiol levels and we were able to bring his average daily blood glucose readings with both insulin injections and anastrozole from 400 to just under 300.

 There were many studies which associated low testosterone with insulin resistance in men, and in 2010, the Endocrine Society’s Clinical Practice Guideline recognized the need for testosterone replacement therapy in adult men with Type 2 diabetes and low testosterone.
 Since Billy was a male and had no testosterone at all, we asked for testosterone replacement therapy.
 The Internal Medicine specialist refused to prescribe testosterone for Billy, as she insisted it may make Billy aggressive and perhaps make him dangerous to other people and dogs.
-Thankfully, our primary care veterinarian was willing to help us, and gave Billy testosterone injections to bring him to a normal level of testosterone.
+Thankfully, although expressing strong reservations due to potential aggression, our primary care veterinarian gave Billy testosterone injections to bring him to a normal level of testosterone.
 Almost immediately, with insulin injections, anastrozole, and testosterone supplements, Billy’s blood glucose levels came down from 300 to the low 200s.
 Over the last year of Billy’s life, his average daily blood glucose readings continued to drop until they were in the mid 100s.
 There is now accumulating evidence that low serum testosterone level is associated with type 2 diabetes.
 78,95

-Behaviorally, the effects of the testosterone proved to be positive.
+Behaviorally, the vets were again in error, as the effects of the testosterone proved to be positive.
 Billy was now no longer afraid of new people or dogs, or loud noises like fireworks.